 Types of Accommodations

-Accommodations are determined based on the type of disability and the needs of the student.
+Accommodations are determined based on the type of disability and the specific needs of the student.
 The following is a list of accommodations that are typically provided to AURAK students:

 - Preferential seating (does not necessarily mean in front of the teacher’s desk)